Divock at the treble

 1933 - Sam English struck as we lost 2-1 at Highbury, with Joe Hulme bagging one of his ten goals past us and Jimmy Dunne netting the last of his eleven against us.

 1975 - Phil Neal converted two penalties as we drew 2-2 at Anfield, with ex-Blue Alan Ball also scoring from the spot, the last of his eleven goals against the reds.
-Brian Kidd also scored one of his six goals past us.
+Brian Kidd also scored one of his six goals past us as Phil Thompson reached a century of League outings for us.

 We have subsequently lost twice at Highbury without scoring.